-Victoria Park to Warden stations - light infrastructure upgrades
+Victoria Park to Warden stations - lighting upgrades

 Work description and purpose

-Starting the week of August 14, TTC will begin a long-term project to upgrade the existing lighting infrastructure in the open-air sections of the subway line between Victoria Park and Warden stations.
-Crews will begin working from Victoria Park Station and move east towards Warden Station.
+TTC started a long-term project in August 2017 to upgrade the existing lighting infrastructure in the open-air sections of the subway line between Victoria Park and Warden stations.
+Crews began working from Victoria Park Station and move east towards Warden Station.

-All work will occur within the subway right-of-way and will involve:
+All work occurs within the subway right-of-way and involves:

 - Installing new electrical feeds and duct banks.